MikkelStorgaard/thesis/tableofcontents.md

   and therefore have been implemented as an inlined log identity)
   5. Arguing their correctness (also from testing) based on equivalence testing between F# and FShark

-  6. List the supported F# expressions and statements

 Part Two: The FShark Compiler and Wrapper
 5. The FShark Compiler
   1. Parsing an FSharp program using the FSharp compiler
-    1. An example of a well-formed FShark program
-    2. A short description of the FSharp Compiler Services package
+    1. A short description of the FSharp Compiler Services package
+    2. An example of a well-formed FShark program
     3. Running the FSharp Compiler Service on a well-formed FShark program

   2. Building an FShark program from the parsed ImplementationFileDecl list